TheSamos/MerkleTree/README.md

 # MerkleTree
-a simple implementation of a Merkle Tree
+A simple implementation of a Merkle Tree